lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 various environments (e.g., off-line: file-based, on-line: mail, HTTP {{I-D.ietf-lamps-rfc6712bis}}, MQTT, and CoAP {{RFC9482}}) are beyond the scope of this document and must be specified separately.
+Appropriate transfer protocols MUST be capable of delivering the CMP messages reliably.

+CMP provides inbuilt integrity protection and authentication.
+The information communicated unencrypted in CMP messages does not contain sensitive information endangering the security of the PKI when intercepted.
+However, it might be possible for an eavesdropper to utilize the available information to gather confidential technical or business critical information.
+Therefore, users should consider protection of confidentiality on lower levels of the protocol stack, e.g., by using TLS {{RFC9110}}, DTLS {{RFC9147}}, or IPSEC {{RFC4301}}.